 - Provide all necessary supporting documentation

-- Due to clock hour programs, students must maintain a minimum requirement of 70% grade average.
-Scoring a minimum grade of 70 on each individual module at the conclusion of each evaluation period is also required.
+- Due to clock hour programs, students must maintain a minimum requirement of a 70% grade average, which also specifically requires scoring a minimum grade of 70 on each written module and a grade of 100 on each performance module required

 - Attend at least 85% of the scheduled class hours on a cumulative basis

 *Ask the college for details on homeschool diplomas or foreign high school diplomas.